innopolis-devops/labs/app_python/PYTHON.md

 ## Linter
 I installed linter so I can keep my code clean, ensure it's a valid Python code and follow recommended Python-code style.
 I used flake8 and flake8 plugin for markdown.

+## Unit tests
+For unit tests I used simple but powerful Python framework pytest.
+There are tests for application itself as well as for the format of the provided datetime string.
+Best practices I applied:
+- Tests are fast
+- Tests don't depend on any external services or APIs
+- Tests are written in details, so it is easy to understand them

+Additionally, I followed Flask [documentation](https://flask.palletsprojects.com/en/2.2.x/testing/) for testing.